About

 by Steven L. Sherman, Founder of “Just Pray NO!”
 Ltd.

-The weekend of April 6 – April 7, 2013 has been designated as the 23rd Annual Worldwide Weekend of Prayer and Fasting organized by the “Just Pray NO!” nonprofit corporation.
-Over the past twenty plus years we have had intercessors praying to break bondages and to pull down the strongholds of addiction from every state in the United States and from six continents.
-Although the news of our annual weekend prayer event has been carried by CBN, Family News in Focus, Decision Today, Charisma Magazine, as well as several major radio networks, few people know how God used a young boy’s tragedy and a heartfelt prayer to touch lives around the world.
+The weekend of April 23rd – April 24th, 2022 has been designated as the 32nd Annual Worldwide Weekend of Prayer and Fasting organized by the “Just Pray NO!” nonprofit corporation.
+Over the past thirty plus years we have had intercessors praying to break bondages and to pull down the strongholds of addiction from every state in the United States and from six continents.
+Although the news of our annual weekend prayer event has been carried by CBN, Family News in Focus, Plus Magazine, Decision Today, Charisma Magazine, as well as several major radio networks, few people know how God used a young boy’s tragedy and a heartfelt prayer to touch lives around the world.

 In 1990, if I were asked, I probably would have answered, “No, I don’t really believe in miracles.”
 At the age of forty-two, father of three children and having taught junior high school for twenty-three years, my outlook on life was becoming grim in the wake of drug-related violence that plagued New York City.